 Cardio workouts have gained popularity thanks to the fact that they help the most when it comes to weight loss and is easy – especially running when all you need to do is throw on your running shoes and hit the pavement.
 However, this has caused people to treat them as the be-all and end-all exercises for weight loss, causing them to ignore strengthening exercises due to fear of them making them look bulkier (bodybuilders are probably rolling their eyes now).

 This assumption is wrong.
-While it is true that strength exercise work best to help tone muscles, they also help with weight loss as muscles help to increase a person’s basal metabolic rate (when one is at rest).
+While it is true that strength exercise and boxing work best to help tone muscles, they also help with weight loss as muscles help to increase a person’s basal metabolic rate (when one is at rest).
 All of this adds up well if they mix their strengthening exercises with cardio exercises, allowing them to lose weight easier and also to tone their body without having to overdo it.

 Little/No Focus on Mobility Training